cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-aws.md

 Instance profiles are a way to set specific roles on new servers that you spin up with AWS.
 You can read more about [creating your own instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) in the AWS docs.

+{% if include.product != 'maestro' %}
 You can use your instance profiles via Cloud 66 by [calling them in the manifest file](/{{page.collection}}/how-to-guides/deployment/building-a-manifest-file.html#which-component) of your application.
 You can set a different profile for each component of an application (e.g. MySQL or Redis).
 We will then use that profile whenever we provision a server for that component.
+{% endif %}
+{% if include.product == 'maestro' %}
+You can use your instance profiles via Cloud 66 by [calling them in the manifest file](/{{page.collection}}/how-to-guides/build-and-config/building-a-manifest-file.html#which-component) of your application.
+You can set a different profile for each component of an application (e.g. MySQL or Redis).
+We will then use that profile whenever we provision a server for that component.
+{% endif %}

 ## Reserved instances